 Range of Uses: Single- and two-family residences, townhomes and small multifamily structures.
-Businesses and traditional corner stores may be allowed where current or former commercial use is verified.
-Supporting public recreational and community facilities allowed (e.g., schools and places of worship).
+Businesses-and, traditional corner stores, and mixed use may be allowed where current or former commercial use is verified.
+Agricultural, stormwater management, and Ssupporting public recreational and community facilities allowed (e.g., schools and places of worship).
+Conversion to multifamily and commercial uses may be allowed for certain existing historical institutional or other non-residential buildings.

 Development Character: New development will conform to the general character and scale of surrounding neighborhoods.
+A maximum of 36 dwelling units/acre allowed.
 These areas are primarily located along major roadways, often with bus or streetcar service-existing or planned-that can support higher densities.
-Allow the adaptive reuse of historic non-residential structures with densities higher than the surrounding neighborhood through the planned development process.
-Allow higher residential densities when a project is providing significant public benefits such as long-term affordable housing.
-Incorporate risk reduction and adaptation strategies in the built environment.